 Protestantism in Europe

 Europeans sailing around the world in the 1400s and 1500s AD brought back a lot of new ideas from the Americas, Africa, and Asia.
+From Ethiopia, the work of Zera Yakob suggested that logic and reason could answer all questions, and that all religions had some things right and some things wrong.
+Native American ideas about leadership suggested that it was wrong to force people to follow you.
+Asian philosophies like Taoism and Confucianism also came to Europe.
 People wanted to know what to believe.
 How could you know?
 In the 1500s AD, the Protestant ministers Calvin and Luther suggested that people should read the Bible for themselves and decide what God wanted on their own, instead of letting priests tell them.

 Thomas Hobbes, in the early 1600s, justified enslaving Africans and Americans by claiming that everyone lived better inside an organized system of government with property rights and taxes and courts.
 Without that, it would be like the Purge, everyone just running around killing each other.